 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This erotica, romance is a paperback edition that was published by Berkley HEAT on April 3, 2012 and has 330 pages.
+erotica, romance that was published by Berkley HEAT on April 3, 2012 and has 330 pages.

 Explore it on Goodreads or Amazon.